Bira/octopus-carnival/_posts/2019-06-04-berbalang.md

 Summon Duplicate, an at-will minor action.
 While not bloodied, the creature can create up to four psychic duplicates of itself.
 Creating a duplicate costs the berbalang one quarter of its _current_ hit points, which become that duplicate's HP.
-So a healty berbalang can create three duplicates with 104, 76 and 57 HP respectively, leaving itself with 171.
+So a healthy berbalang can create three duplicates with 104, 76 and 57 HP respectively, leaving itself with 171.

 The duplicates have all the same statistics of the original, and the damage of